-- If the offense was committed in the arresting person's pres- - When a felony has been committed and the arresting person has reasonable cause for believing the person arrested committed the felony.
+- If the offense was committed in the arresting person's presence; or - When a felony has been committed and the arresting person has reasonable cause for believing the person arrested committed the felony.

-An officer accepting a private person's arrest for a public offense shall conduct an investigation, prepare a crime report and submit the report to the District Attorney's Office for review.
+An officer accepting a private person's arrest for a public offense shall conduct an independent investigation and determine whether probable cause is established.
+If the Member determines that probable cause is established, the Member shall prepare a crime report and submit the report to the District Attorney's Office for review.